Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-At my house I have a "Beware of Dog" sign.
-At Jayesh' house, he has a "Beware of Jayesh" sign.
+Jayesh does not navigate through a corn maze...
+The corn merely realigns itself in chucks favor out of fear of being roundhouse kicked in the ears!

-Updated on: [9/10/2024]
+Updated on: [10/10/2024]
 <!-- #jokeEnd -->